jemmy512/book-notes/Linux/LinuxKernel.md

     while ((node = timerqueue_getnext(&base->active))) {
       struct hrtimer *timer;
       timer = container_of(node, struct hrtimer, node);

-      /*
-       * The immediate goal for using the softexpires is
-       * minimizing wakeups, not running timers at the
-       * earliest interrupt after their soft expiration.
-       * This allows us to avoid using a Priority Search
-       * Tree, which can answer a stabbing querry for
-       * overlapping intervals and instead use the simple
-       * BST we already have.
-       * We don't add extra wakeups by delaying timers that
-       * are right-of a not yet expired timer, because that
-       * timer will have to trigger a wakeup anyway.
-       */
       if (basenow < hrtimer_get_softexpires_tv64(timer))
         break;
       __run_hrtimer(cpu_base, base, timer, &basenow, flags);
     }
   }